TYProjectUploader/Nyanto/README.md

 # Nyanto
 Game created for SDD Major
-This was made using unity version 2022.3.0f1
+This was made using unity version 2022.3.0f1 by Timothy Yang

 Assets used that are not mine everything else was made myself: